seracio/plugnplay/README.md

 </Plug>
 ```

-Or you can use a Waiting component as defaultValue is defined as null by default:
+Or you can use a Waiting component, as defaultValue is defined as null by default:

 ```javascript
 <Plug combinator={store => store.props$}>